 We have all heard the saying “When in Rome …” and while it may be true in many cases, there are a few instances where one should probably abstain from following the crowd.
 In my experience, there are:

-– If you travel below the Equator or to Asia, India or Africa, it is better to stay away from local street food stalls (unless of course they are vegan!) because tourists do not have the resistance to bacteria and parasites that locals are used and immuned to.
+– If you travel below the Equator or to Asia, India, or Africa, it is better to stay away from local street food stalls (unless of course, they are vegan!) because tourists do not have the resistance to bacteria and parasites that locals are used and immuned to.

 – Try to only eat fruit that can be peeled (banana, papaya, kiwi etc.)

-– If you are in hot countries, never drink tap water and if you have to, use a portable water filter (straw or filter in bottle).
+– If you are in hot countries, never drink tap water and if you have to, use a portable water filter (straw or filter in the bottle).
 There are many models, I like the Katadyn vario water filter because it is small, I can connect it to my water bottle and it does the job.

 6. Know how to communicate your needs

-Even if you don’t feel that you need to explain why you are vegan, I have noticed that depending which country you are visiting, people will respond differently to your reasons for being vegans.
+Even if you don’t feel that you need to explain why you are vegan, I have noticed that depending on which country you are visiting, people will respond differently to your reasons for being vegans.

 - If you are in Asia, you can say that you follow the principles of non-violence and everyone will be impressed!